A reduced model for the long-term effects of physical activity on type 2 diabetes: Appendix

 where $x\in\mathbb{R}$.
 Under the listed constraints on the constants, both functions are Lipschitz-continuous and bounded in $x$.
 With these functions at hand, we define the following auxiliary functions, following the notation of the original publications wherever possible.
 A list of all the parameters introduced here can be found in Appendix~\ref{appendix:parameters}.
-The first set of functions requires the Hill-type function $q_h$:
+The first set of functions is based on the Hill-type function $q_h$:

-It is clear that all of these functions are Lipschitz-continuous with respect to all of their arguments.
-Furthermore, it can easily be verified that the functions $m$, $p$ and $a$ are bounded.
+It can be shown that all of these functions are Lipschitz-continuous with respect to all of their arguments.
+Furthermore, it can be verified that the functions $m$, $p$ and $a$ are bounded.
 The function $r$ is only bounded if $\Sigma$ is bounded.

 The second set requires the function $q_e$:

 Again, it is clear that all of these functions are Lipschitz-continuous and bounded in all of their arguments, as long as all of the parameters are positive.